 How to produce Oxygen at Home

-The procedure described below realises the continuous production of oxygen gas in a home environment.
+The procedure described below will realise the continuous production of oxygen gas in a home environment.

-I have tested and proved a basic technique for producing small amounts of oxygen gas reliably and simply.
+I have tested a basic technique for producing small amounts of oxygen gas reliably and simply.
 Gas can be stored and used from a relatively low-pressure bladder, as needed.